holycrap872/ucls-ml-ai/CourseMaterial/03_list_sets_maps/10_text_prediction/lesson_plan.md

 ### Setup

-Sufficient copies of `predict_text.md` printed out

 ### Actual Lesson

 - Review
-    - Review graph
+    - FSMs
-    - Review Markov model homework
+    - Markov models
+        - Purpose
+        - Creation
+        - Traversal
     - Go through someone's example
+- Reflection
-- How to derive random strings from this?
+    - How is this ChatBot similar to real ChatBots?
-    - Do as class together
-    - Do a few examples and discuss
-- Deficiencies
+    - What was hard about programming it?
+    - What are deficiencies from our example and real Markov Model?
         - Wasn't recording probability
+        - Not much "context"
-    - How to include probability
+        - How might overcome these problems?
+- Setup for the day
+    - Have another "broken" bit of software
-    - Alter code to capture it together
+    - Your could is to get it working
-    - Stress types
-- ChatBot
-    - Words instead of letters
-    - Back to "I like turtles" example
-- Worksheet
+- Quick debugging refresher using breakpoints
-    - Read through worksheet
+- Go!
-    - Before starting, come up with possible functions
+    - Split up **into pairs**

-Extensions:
+    - Switch who's on the keyboard every 5 minutes

+### Homework

+- Data Structure Wheaties 22

+### Extensions

 - Formally define the behavior in terms of probability
     - Bayes

-#### Extensions

 - https://towardsdatascience.com/text-generation-using-n-gram-model-8d12d9802aa0
 - https://www.cs.cmu.edu/~dst/MarkovChainDemo/

-#### Missed class
+### Missed class

 - https://www.youtube.com/watch?v=MGVdu39gT6k
     - 6:37 - end